 Advice to Pre-Vets

-As an undergraduate, take advantage of all of the resources offered, including opportunities to volunteer and the help of pre-vet and major advisors.
+As an undergraduate, take advantage of all of the resources offered at your college, including volunteering and pre-vet advising.

 While volunteering is important, do not sacrifice your grades to do it.
-If your grades slide, your experience will not compensate (in almost every case).
+Your experience will not compensate if your grades slide (in almost every case).
 You will have time to volunteer later.

 You have to take science prerequisites, but you do not have to major in science.